Smash (TV series): Season 1 (2012)

-Julia Houston (Debra Messing) and Tom Levitt (Christian Borle), a Broadway writing team, came up with the idea of a new musical based on the life of Marilyn Monroe titled Bombshell.
+Julia Houston (Debra Messing) and Tom Levitt (Christian Borle), a Broadway writing team, came up with the idea of a new musical based on Marilyn Monroe's life titled Bombshell.
 Producer Eileen Rand (Anjelica Huston), in the midst of divorce proceedings from her philandering husband, jumps on board and brings with her Derek Wills (Jack Davenport), a difficult but brilliant director.
 Ivy Lynn (Megan Hilty) is initially cast as Marilyn, but is forced to deal with competition from the talented, yet naive ensemble member Karen Cartwright (Katharine McPhee).
 Julia's former lover Michael Swift (Will Chase) is initially cast in the role of Joe DiMaggio.
 However, when Julia and Michael's reunion causes serious trouble in her marriage to Frank (Brian d'Arcy James), the decision is made to fire Michael.
 The role of Marilyn is recast with film star Rebecca Duvall (Uma Thurman), leaving Ivy devastated.
 After a somewhat disastrous out-of-town opening in Boston, Rebecca has fallen sick due to a peanut allergy and the actor playing Joe departs the production for a better gig.
 Derek subsequently casts Karen in the role of Marilyn and Michael is reinstated as Joe.
 Karen discovers Ivy has slept with her fiancé Dev (Raza Jaffrey), while Eileen finds out that her assistant Ellis (Jaime Cepero) was the one who poisoned Rebecca and fires him.
 Karen gets through her debut and the season ends with the closing number being applauded by the audience.